Table of Contents

 Some of those decisions can include the choice to migrate to a new network infrastructure, like:

-- Migrating from an SD-WAN network to an MPLS network
+- Migrating from an MPLS network to an SD-WAN network

 - Migrating from an on-premise ERP to a cloud-based ERP